enasequence/read_docs/assembly/genome.md

 - [Register a Sample](../samples.html)

 It is also strongly recommended to submit as well as reference any reads associated with the assembly being submitted.
-In order to reference the reads associated with the study, please see the `RUN_REF` tag included in the manifest file below.
+In order to reference the reads which were used to generate the assembly, please see the `RUN_REF` tag included in the manifest file below.

 - [Submit raw reads](../reads.html)